California crash kills 13 of 25 people crammed into SUV

 “With all of that payload above the vehicle’s center of gravity, it’s going to make it even more unstable,” he said.

-Officials were still working on identifying the dead and said they did not know if the SUV was carrying farm workers or migrants crossing into the country illegally.
-The Mexican consulate was assisting since so many people in the region live and work on both sides of the border.
+The crash occurred amid verdant farms that grow a wide variety of vegetables and alfalfa used for cattle feed.

-The harvest of lettuce and other winter vegetable crops runs from November until March, when buses and SUV carrying farmworkers are often rumbling down the rural roads to the fields in the early morning hours.
+Thousands of people cross into the U.S. each day to work in the fields.
+The harvest of lettuce and other winter vegetable crops runs from November until March, and buses and SUVs carrying farmworkers are often rumbling down the rural roads s in the early morning hours.